-Cold and immature contractors who believe everything should be FREE and the world should take over where their parents left off are a group we can't help either since we believe in a hand up, not a hand out so we can't help you.
+Cold and immature contractors believe everything should be FREE and the world should take over where their parents left off.
+We can't help them either since we believe in a hand up, not a hand out so if you are in this group we can't help you.

 Just right contractors have the drive and determination to do what it takes to operate and grow a successful construction company that will provide a decent living for them and their families.
 These are the contractors who serve THE RIGHT homeowners, realtors, landlords, commercial tenant improvement needs.
 They seek out "Clients" who respect them and pay a fair price for their services, not "customers" who want to chisel, negotiate and try to get something for nothing.
-We can help you!
+They value and respect professionals so if you are in this group We can help you!

 We are a lot like you because we have the drive and determination to do what it takes to operate and grow a successful construction accounting firm serving contractor clients like you.

 To that end we have developed the only dedicated contractors bookkeeping services system with several modules including a construction business process management system to serve three of the four types of contractors listed below.

 Which Of The Four Types Of Contractors Are You?